Maleek23/Weekend-Pet-Feeder/README.md

-Embedded Systems for Weekend Pet Feeder
+Embedded Systems for Weekend Pet Feeder by:

 **Abdulmalik Ajisegiri
 December 5, 2023**